 For generations, Crayola products have captivated the minds and imaginations of children everywhere with their extensive line of crayons, coloring books, art kits and creative toys.
-As with many of today’s leading toy manufacturers like Lego, KiBi and other, Crayola understands the value of incorporating Augmented Reality into traditional children’s toys & games.
+As with many of today’s leading toy manufacturers like Lego, KiBi and other, Crayola understands the value of Augmented Reality toys for kids.

 Named for founding partners Edwin Binney and cousins Harold and John Smith, Binney & Smith Company was formed in Forks Township, Pennsylvania in 1885.
 At the time, the company was a supplier of industrial pigments, including iron oxide used in the iconic red paint found on barns that once dotted the countryside throughout rural America.
 Binney & Smith soon added shoe polish and printing ink to their expanding product line, and sensing a market opportunity, the company began transitioning into art supplies for home and classroom applications.
 Always ahead of a trend, the first of these new products was dustless chalk.